Founding HERO Keyboard

 Problem

-One-handed mobile typing is hard and inefficent.
+One-handed mobile typing is hard and inefficient.

 Goals